 Wilson County News November 7, 2012 4,442 views 1 comment

 NIXON -- According to www.sanantonioranchrodeo.com, “Ranch rodeos are more than just a rodeo.
 They combine events backed by hundreds of years of ranching heritage with athlete-cowboys who will lay their bodies on the line to win.”
 Ranch rodeos across the state live up to this description and spectators can anticipate rough and rowdy action.
 Nixon-Smiley’s ranch rodeo producers continue to liven up the action by adding their version of South Texas football on horseback, using live pigskins (feral hogs) as footballs. . . .

+You’ve reached your free access limit for this week.
 The full article is available to Wilson County News subscribers only (if you receive the paper in the mail or if you have purchased an E-subscription).
-Subscribe today or purchase this issue (November 7, 2012) for $3.00.
-(If you are already a subscriber, simply sign in using the Login form in the upper right of this page.)
+Minimum subscription length is one year.
+If you are already a subscriber, simply sign in using the Login form in the upper right of this page.